MMongelli99/ASL-Research/README.md

 American Sign Language Recognition
 Apr 1 2020

-* * hand_plotter.py Information * *
+hand_plotter.py Information

 Overview:

-    This program is capable of plotting a hand figure in 3D based on coordinates provided from a CSV file in the Mendely dataset of recorded American Sign Language gestures.
+    * This program is capable of plotting a hand figure in 3D based on coordinates provided from a CSV file in the Mendely dataset of recorded American Sign Language gestures.

 Command line args: handfile.csv plot_mode

-    handfile.csv = the file containing the coordinates you would like to plot
+    handfile.csv: * the file containing the coordinates you would like to plot

-    plot_mode = * (optional, set to 'line' by default)
+    plot_mode:  * (optional, set to 'line' by default)
                 * 'scatter' - plot the hand using a scatter plot, showing the joints as points
                 * 'line' - plot the connections between the joints as lines